 The creative filmmaking team includes director of photography Steve Yedlin (Looper), production designer Barry Chusid (The Day After Tomorrow), editor Bob Ducsay (Godzilla), costume designer Wendy Chuck (Twilight), VFX producer Randall Starr (Into the Storm), VFX Supervisor Colin Strause (The Avengers), and composer Andrew Lockington (Journey 2: The Mysterious Island).

 San Andreas was shot on location in The Gold Coast and Brisbane, Queensland, Australia, and in Los Angeles and San Francisco.

-Opening Friday, May 29, it will be shown in 2D and in RealD 3D in select theaters.
+Opening Friday, May 29, San Andreas will be shown in 2D and in RealD 3D and IMAX in select theaters.

 New Line Cinema presents, in Association with Village Roadshow Pictures, a FlynnPictureCo.
 Production, a Brad Peyton Film, San Andreas.
 It will be distributed by Warner Bros.
 Pictures, a Warner Bros.
 Entertainment Company, and in select territories by Village Roadshow Pictures.

 Rated PG-13 for intense disaster action and mayhem throughout, and brief strong language.